This section includes instructions on how to address common issues that may arise during the preparation for or administration of the assessment.

 Is there a text-to-speech reader in the student view of prompts?

-As the system is fully AODA compliant, a text-to-speech reader is built into the system for students who require it.
+As the system is fully AODA compliant, a text-to-speech reader is built into the system for students.

 What happens if I can’t see a class that was meant to be included in the original Student Data Collection upload?